CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: System Model

+A causally consistent execution $\beta$ is called eventually consistent if there exists a partial order $\leadsto$ and total order $\prec$ that, in addition to satisfying the above properties, also satisfies the following: for any write operation $\pi$ in $\beta$, the number of operations in $\beta$ that do not belong in the set $S_{\pi}=\{\phi: \pi \leadsto \phi\}$ is finite. \end{definition}

-\begin{enumerate} \item The algorithm must \textit{eventual consistency}.
-That is, in any finite execution $\alpha$, for any infinite fair extension $\beta$ where no new writes are issued, there is a point after which every read to the same object returns the same value. \item In ``stable state'', the storage cost for every server is equal to that guaranteed by the underlying erasure code.
+An algorithm is causally consistent if its every execution is causally consistent.
+Given an arbitrary linear code $\mathfrak{C}(N,K,\mathcal{F}$) with encoding functions over input alphabet $\mathcal{V}$, our goal is to design a causally consistent read-write memory emulation algorithm to store $K$ objects over a distributed asynchronous message passing system with $N$ servers.
+We require our algorithm to satisfy the following liveness properties:\\ \underline{(1) Eventual Consistency:} Every execution $\beta$ is eventually consistent.\\ \underline{(2) Storage Cost:} In ``stable state'', the storage cost for every server is equal to that guaranteed by the underlying erasure code.
 More formally, let $\mathcal{W}_{1},\mathcal{W}_{2},\ldots,\mathcal{W}_{N}$ denote the outputs of the encoding functions associated with code $\mathfrak{C}$.
 For any server node $i \in \{1,2,\ldots,N\},$ let $\mathcal{S}_{i}$ denotes the set of possible states of server $i$ in the algorithm.
-For any positive integer $w > 0$, we require that there is a there is a fixed subset $\mathcal{T}_{i} \subset \mathcal{S}_{i}$ of cardinality $c_w |\mathcal{W}_{i}|$ for some positive constant $c_w$ that does not depend on the code $\mathfrak{C}$ such that, in any fair execution with a finite number $w$ of write operations, the state of the algorithm eventually lies in $\mathcal{T}_{i}$\footnote{Since it takes $\log_{2}|\mathcal{T}_{i}|$ bits to store an element in $\mathcal{T}_{i}$, this constraint readily implies that the number of bits stored is $\log_{2}|\mathcal{W}_{i}|+\log_{2}c_W$ - at most a constant number of bits more than that prescribed by the code.
-The dependence of $c_w$ on the number of writes to allows the use of vector clocks.}.

-\item Every write operation completes locally.
-That is, any a write issued at by a client in $\mathcal{C}_{s}$ terminates so long as server $s$ and the client take infinitely many steps in a fair manner.
+For any positive integer $w > 0$, there is a fixed subset $\mathcal{T}_{i,w} \subset \mathcal{S}_{i}$ of cardinality $c_w |\mathcal{W}_{i}|$ for some positive constant $c_w$ that does not depend on the code $\mathfrak{C}$ such that, in any fair execution with a finite number $w$ of write operations, the state of the algorithm eventually lies in $\mathcal{T}_{i,w}$\footnote{Since it takes $\log_{2}|\mathcal{T}_{i}|$ bits to store an element in $\mathcal{T}_{i}$, this constraint readily implies that the number of bits stored is $\log_{2}|\mathcal{W}_{i}|+\log_{2}c_W$ - at most a constant number of bits more than that prescribed by the code.
+The dependence of $c_w$ on the number of writes to allows the use of vector clocks.}.\\ \underline{(3) Local Writes:} A write issued at by a client in $\mathcal{C}_{s}$ terminate in any fair execution where server $s$ and the client are non-halting.\\ \underline{(4) Liveness of Reads:} Every read operation issued by a client in $\mathcal{C}_{s}$ to an object $X_{i}$ returns in any execution where the following components take infinitely many steps in a fair manner: (a) the client, (b) at least one set of servers that form a recovery set for $X_i$ as per code $\mathfrak{C}$, (c) server $s$, (d) the channels connecting the components in (a)-(c).